warner/petmail/docs/mailbox.md

 The current protocol provides limited unlinkability of messages.
 Eavesdroppers do not learn anything from the contents of the inbound mailbox messages.
-The mailbox observes randomized Transport-ID and Channel-ID values, which do not provide information about the sender of each message (but necessarily reveal the recipient of each message, so they can queue the message in the right place).
+The mailbox observes randomized or encrypted Transport-ID and Channel-ID values, which do not provide information about the sender of each message (but necessarily reveal the recipient of each message, so they can queue the message in the right place).

 Both the mailbox and eavesdroppers can also use timing and source-address information to correlate senders and their messages.
 It may be possible to